-Whatever your plans for your real estate business, the tools on our list are no longer optional.
+Whatever your plans for your real estate business, the tools discussed here are no longer optional.
 A robust suite of tools for everything from marketing to transactions to collaboration helps to ensure that you’re always prepared for the unexpected—and that you’re providing optimal service to your clients, both now and in the future.

 You’ll be pleasantly surprised at how affordable many of these platforms are.
 Most of them provide user-friendly free versions as well as heftier paid versions, so you can begin optimizing your virtual toolbox at very little out-of-pocket cost.
 Figure out what you like and what works for you, then choose a paid version if you need more options.
 On top of that, you may find that your association provides not only exceptional virtual tools but also educational opportunities to help you maximize their effectiveness.